-For effective pharmacological treatments, the drug needs to arrive at the right location at the right time, while keeping its activity.
-Nanocarriers can be used to protect drugs against degradation and promote accumulation at the target site, following systemic administration.
+In order for pharmacological treatments to be effective, the drug involved needs to be delivered in a targeted and timely manner, while keeping its activity.
+Nanocarriers can be used to protect drugs against degradation and promote accumulation at the target site following systemic administration.

-To assure that the carriers reach the right location in the body, we fine-tune their properties.
-For example, nanocarriers can be modified with target recognition peptides or sequences.
-However, the translocation of these carriers across cellular membranes and biological barriers during their transport from the bloodstream to the actual target tissue poses major challenges.
+To ensure that the carriers are able to reach the targeted site, the researchers fine-tune their properties.
+For instance, nanocarriers can be modified with target-recognition peptides or sequences.
+However, the translocation of these carriers across cellular membranes and biological barriers while being transported from the bloodstream to the actual target tissue poses major challenges.

-We study the interaction between nanocarriers and biological systems, including cellular uptake mechanisms that can be both adjusted by biochemical stimulation and physical material properties.
-Such combined manipulations of cellular processes will optimize the drug delivery process of nanocarriers and provide new paradigm shifts in the conventional medical therapies.
+The researchers study the interaction between nanocarriers and biological systems, including cellular uptake mechanisms that can be modified by biochemical stimulation as well as physical material properties.
+Such combined manipulations of cellular processes will optimize the drug delivery process of nanocarriers and lead to paradigm shifts in conventional medical therapies.